ladyofthelog/xiyao-archive/README.md

 ![Primary Relationship Tag on Works with Troll Comments](/images/image4.png)

 *For works that had a comment from the Xiyao Troll, this graph shows the count of works with each relationship as first-tagged.
 Relationships with a count lower than 3 are hidden.*

-As you can see above, 66% of the works that have a visible troll comment feature Xiyao, 3zun, or a 3-zun adjacent ship as their first-tagged pairing, while 33% feature Wangxian or other pairings.
+66% of the works that have a visible troll comment feature Xiyao, 3zun, or a 3-zun adjacent ship as their first-tagged pairing, while 33% feature Wangxian or other pairings.
 While we don't know how representative this is of the total number and span of troll comments, of course, this distribution of primary relationships is very close to that for the broader set of Xiyao works.

 ## Troll Comment Timeline